tidesdb/tidesdb/doc/04-reference/statistics.md

 the tail, that is where the time went.
 If `wal_append` dominates, the log is the constraint and the next question is whether the device can keep up — compare the bytes written against what the device can sustain, because a saturated disk and a stalled engine look identical from the application.

+`manifest_commit` is the one to read against the durability mode.
+Under `TDB_SYNC_NONE` a commit is bookkeeping only and costs a couple of microseconds, so a non-trivial total there means something else.
+Under a syncing mode it carries an fsync, and periodically a rollover that rewrites the whole catalogue — both under an exclusive lock every installer needs — so a total that grows with the flush rate is that serialisation rather than a fault.

+A reason reporting a non-zero total against a zero longest is an accounting fault, not a reading: every path that adds to a total must also offer its wait to the maximum.

 The totals are cumulative since the database opened and never reset, so sample twice and subtract to attribute a particular window.